 - 1 course in epistemology and cognition (EC)

-There is a great deal of reading in this course; it is a course for students who love to read.
-The workload, in terms of reading and writing, is intense, and the pace of Princeton’s 12-week teaching semester can seem fast, even though it is followed by a week long reading period and exams.
+There are many books in the Humanities Sequence; it is a course for students who love to read.
+The workload is intense, and the pace of Princeton’s 12-week teaching semester can seem fast, even though it is followed by a week long reading period and exams.
 But experience has shown that varsity athletes, advanced math and physics majors, engineers, and others with significant time commitments (e.g., theater rehearsals) perform very well.
 In fact, students have told us that the highly structured nature of the HUM Sequence makes time management easier, allowing them to plan ahead around travel and rehearsal schedules, and easing the adjustment to multi-tasking college environment.

-- Each semester is comprised of three 50-minute lectures and two 80-minute seminars a week.
+- Each semester you will have three 50-minute lectures and two 80-minute seminars a week.

-- The reading load is heavy but manageable (you read excerpts of some texts), and you will write five short papers (5 pages) and take a final exam.
+- The reading load is heavy but manageable (you read excerpts of some texts), and you will write five short papers (5 pages each) and take a final exam.

 - A strong network of peer and faculty support, and a “team” mentality or “boot camp” bonding, will cheer and motivate students through tough times.